zhoumin2/dpdk-ci-site/README.md

-# Internal Website for DPDK Performance Test Lab
+# CI Website for DPDK Community Lab

 This is a Django-based website and API for the DPDK performance test lab.